project-sunbird/sunbird-commons/ingredients/architecture/archd_logv_sb_pform.md

-## Sunbird Platform
+**Sunbird Platform**

-The Sunbird platform essentially embeds Service oriented architecture, which is a loosely-coupled architecture designed to meet the business needs of the organization.
+The Sunbird platform essentially embeds Service Oriented Architecture, which is a loosely-coupled architecture designed to meet the business needs of the organization.

 These form the core of the Sunbird.
 + **Functional Entities**
 + **Service Entities**

 The platform offers and facilitates these functional entities:
-+ Organisation,
+1. Organisation,
-+ Course,
+1. Course,
-+ Resources,
+1. Resources,
-+ Community,
+1. Community,

 For functional entities description, refer to conceptual view.
 The service entities with functional entities for the core or platform of Sunbird.